CodingWithHolmes/Docker_Password_Manager/README.md

 - [Google Authenticator](https://chromewebstore.google.com/detail/authenticator/bhghoamapcdpbohphigoooaddinpkbai?pli=1) (App or exstension, both work).

 ### Package Installation Help
-This program uses several Python packages to run, while most are straight forward installs you can find in requirements.txt, you can have an issue with the pypng module.
+This program uses several Python packages to run, while most are straight forward installs you can find in requirements.txt, there are sometimes issues with the pypng module.
 If installing that package is not working, run the following command.

 ```
 python -m pip install git+https://gitlab.com/drj11/pypng@pypng-0.20220715.0